isaacg1/isaacg1.github.io/project-ideas.md

 **Future steps:** Can we prove that unbalancing isn't worth it, if the dispatcher and the server have the same information?
 Can we prove any convergence to resource-pooled Gittins, if the distribution is simple enough?

+### Continuous-first scheduling in the contintinuous MSJ {#continuous-first}

+In our recent submission on the [continuous MSJ model](/publications/#continuous-mrj), we employed a discretized MaxWeight approach.
+This resulted in a discrete parameter, the number of discretization buckets to divide the space into.
+Discretized MaxWeight can be seen as selecting the service option which maximizes the negative drift of the following function:

+    \sum_i q_i^2

+where i ranges over the set of buckets, and q_i is the number of jobs present in that bucket.
+Alternatively, we can write this quantity as a double sum over all jobs:

+    \sum_{j, j'} 1{floor(k j) = floor(k j')}

+Here k is the number of buckets.
+The floor function results in the discretization.

+The effectiveness of this discretization policy suggests optimizing other pairwise functions over the resource requirements of the job pairs j, j'.
+For example, we could use an indicator function of the distance between the two jobs:

+    \sum_{j, j'} 1{|j - j'| < x}

+Here x is a similarity threshold, akin to 1/k.

+Or we could use a more continuous similarity function, such as

+    \sum_{j, j'} x/(x+|j-j'|)

+**First step:** Simulate.
+This might be pretty inefficient to simulate, because we'd have to generate all possible service options, but for a relatively simple setting, it should be fairly straightforward, if potentially slow to run.
+We'd calculate a score for completing each job, and then it's just a basic knapsack problem.

+**Next step:** Directly evaluate these optimization functions for suitability as a Lyapunov function, under the usual assumption of the existence of a dominating service measure.
+Either show they work, or find a family of counterexamples with arbitrary numbers of jobs present that have positive drift.
+Modify the functions accordingly.

+**Next step:** If we have trouble finding things that work, let's start at the discretized option and find a small tweak that maintains throughput optimality.
+Ex: General bucket sizing?

 ## Starting out/Not sure how to proceed {#starting-out}

 ### Scheduling in the low-load limit {#low-load}